 With acceptable recommendations, students who are at least thirty years of age, and who do not have the academic qualifications to enroll for courses leading to a degree will be admitted to resident study.
 A two-year program of work has been designed specifically for them.
-It consists of fifty-six semester hours of classwork, eight of entrance examination proves it unnecessary.
-Students qualified for semester.
+It consists of fifty-six semester hours of classwork, eight of which are elective.
+A course in English (non-credit) is required unless entrance examination proves it unnecessary.
+Students qualified for admission to this program may enter at the beginning of the fall